 As it is illustrated in the overview above, Booking.com promotions do not stack together.
 If you have multiple active promotions, and a guest is eligible for more than one of them, the promotion with the highest discount will be offered.
 However, promotions do stack with mobile rates, business rates, and Genius discounts, so you should be cautious not to end up with lower than expected prices if you are offering special rates together with promotions.

-For instance, if you want to offer a discount for guests who want to stay for 7 nights or longer, you can use the basic deal with settings shown below:
+If you want to offer a discount for guests who want to stay for 7 nights or longer, you can use the basic deal with the settings shown below:

 It is worth mentioning that Booking.com has recently added Weekly and Monthly rate plans.
 Rate plans are permanent and visible to all guests so they are weaker in terms of market segmentation.
 Also, Booking.com does not use strikethrough prices to attract the attention of potential guests when weekly and monthly rate plans are used.